Node-reconfiguring multilayer networks of human brain function: Materials and methods

-In networks constructed with other node definition approaches, a ROI on layer $t$ could connect to more than one ROI on the subsequent layer $t+1$, and a ROI on the subsequent layer $t+1$ could have connections to more than one ROI on the previous layer $t$.
-This yielded multilayer networks (Fig. \ref{fig:schema}C), where nodes from one layer can connect to any other nodes on the subsequent layer (in contrast to multiplex networks, where a node is only connected to one single counterpart node on the subsequent layer).
+In the networks constructed with the other node definition approaches (that is, in node-reconfiguring multilayer networks), an ROI on layer $t$ could connect to more than one ROI on the subsequent layer $t+1$, and an ROI on the subsequent layer $t+1$ could have connections to more than one ROI on the previous layer $t$.
+This yielded multilayer networks (Figure \ref{fig:schema}C), where nodes from one layer can connect to any other nodes on the subsequent layer (in contrast to multiplex networks, where a node is only connected to one single counterpart node on the subsequent layer).
 The mathematical framework for representing such general multilayer networks is described by Kivelä et al. in \cite{kivela2014multilayer}.

 {}